 - a.
-State and federal law and/or regulations: The Parties and their subcontractors must obey all applicable state and federal laws and guidelines; - Sound Transit's ST Express Policies and Procedures as adopted; see Exhibit J in effect on the date of this Agreement; and - c.
+State and federal law and/or regulations: The Parties and their subcontractors must obey all applicable state and federal laws and guidelines; - b.
+Sound Transit's ST Express Policies and Procedures as adopted; see c.
 King County Metro's policies.